 The gift is the time taken to honor and appreciate your grandparents.
 You can commemorate it by framing the interview pages, or gluing them to construction paper and drawing a picture on the back.
 Give them the completed project on Grandparent’s Day!

-All of these printables are included in my Intentional Traditions and Celebrations Pack, but you can get the Grandparent’s Day Interview Page for FREE when you subscribe to my email list (plus a TON of other freebies!):
+All of these printables are included in my Holiday Printables for Christian Families Pack, but you can get the Grandparent’s Day Interview Page for FREE when you subscribe to my email list (plus a TON of other freebies!):